Sairam7330/retinal-disease-detection/README.md

 ---

+> 📅 Developed by Chandragi Sairam
+> for queries : sairamchandragi@gmail.com
-> 📅 Developed in 2025 • Powered by TensorFlow Federated
+• Powered by TensorFlow Federated